Frequently Asked Questions

 It is not necessary to speak Hebrew to volunteer at the clinic.
 Our dental assistants will be happy to translate for you, if necessary.
 Many of our older patients understand some English, which they learn in school.
 Also, in our volunteers’ experience, the children get much more from your tone of voice and general attitude than the words you use – they know that you have come from overseas specially to treat them, and the caring way that you relate to them, whatever the words you use, makes all the difference.

 11. Are there accommodations provided for volunteers?

 DVI provides all volunteers and their family with cost- free apartments located in Jerusalem.
 All apartments are available from Friday around 12 noon to the following Friday until 9 A.M.
 Linens and towels are provided in the apartment, and there are basic kitchen supplies in the functional kitchen.
-Not every apartment has wireless internet, but there is a grocery store of some kind close to each apartment.
+Every apartment has wireless internet, and there is a grocery store of some kind close to each apartment.

 12. Can we bring guests to stay in the apartment too?

 Definitely!
 Each of our apartments have room for a couple and at least one additional person.
 If you would like to bring more people, please let us know ASAP, so that we can provide the appropriate amount of sheets and towels.